iworks/iworks-pwa/readme.txt

 1. Upload the .zip file you just downloaded.
 1. Activate the plugin.
 1. A new menu `PWA` in `Settings` will appear in your Admin.
+1. A new location `PWA Shortcuts Menu` in `Display location` will appear in Appearance -> Menu.

 = 3.
 The old and reliable way (FTP) =
 1. Upload `iworks-pwa` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. A new menu `PWA` in `Settings` will appear in your Admin.
+1. A new location `PWA Shortcuts Menu` in `Display location` will appear in Appearance -> Menu.

 == Frequently Asked Questions ==